NoahDomingues/Android-IMG-Editor/README.md

 [<img src="https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white">](https://discord.gg/android-img-editor)

-**⭐ If Android IMG Editor was of any use to you, please consider giving it a Star - it would make my day! ⭐**
+**⭐ If this tool was of any use to you, please consider giving it a Star - it would make my day! ⭐**

 Thanks to [JordanEJ](https://github.com/JordanEJ) for building the [initial project](https://github.com/JordanEJ/IMG-Editor-Tool) from which this was forked.